Flowminder/COVID-19/databases/timescaledb/README.md

 ```
 docker logs -f flowtimedb_sample_data
 ```
-Use `Ctrl-C` key combination to quit.
+Use `Ctrl-C` key combination to quit viewing the container logs.
 To tear down the container:
 ```
 make stop-sample-db